Search for resources by:

 Punjabi is comprised of many dialects that form a dialect continuum.
 The dialects that comprise this continuum eventually merge with Hindi in India and Sindhi in Pakistan.
 The dialects enjoy a relatively high level of mutual intelligibility and can be differentiated primarily with respect to their lexicons and phonology.
 Pakistani dialects of Punjabi tend to incorporate Persian borrowings, while the Indian Punjabi vocabulary is populated by a variety of English and Hindi loan words.
 Between twenty-five and thirty Punjabi dialects are typically recognized.

-A number of different scripts are used to write Punjabi, depending on a number of socio-geographical factors.
-Within the Indian state of Punjab, Sikhs tend to use the Gurmukhi script (translated literally as “from the mouth of the gurus”), while Hindus and those living in the states of Haryana and Himachal Pradesh use the Devanagari scripts.
-In Punjab, Pakistan, the script used to write Punjabi is called Shahmukhi (translated literally as “from the mouth of the kings”).
-Of these scripts, the most commonly used are Gurmukhi and Shahmukhi.
-As such, they are considered the official orthographies of Punjabi.
+Different scripts are used to write Punjabi, depending on a number of socio-geographical factors.
+In India, Punjabi is written in the Gurmukhi script (translated literally as “from the mouth of the gurus”), while in Pakistan it is written in the Shahmukhi script (translated literally as “from the mouth of the kings”).
+These scripts are the most commonly used and, as such, they are considered the official orthographies of Punjabi.

 Like the Devanagari orthography, the Gurmukhi script is an abugida writing system, a system where each consonant has an inherent vowel (namely [a]) that can be modified using vowel symbols that attach to the relevant vowel-bearing consonant.
 This orthography has forty-one consonant graphemes, nine vowel symbols, two graphemes for nasal sounds, and one symbol that duplicates the sound of any consonant.
 Also like the Devanagari, Gurmukhi is both written and read from left to right.